 If you fail to comply with any of the above mandatory health measures, you will not be allowed to board the aircraft.

-The authorities of French Polynesia have implemented the following measures until 15 February 2021.
-These rules are subject to extension.
+The authorities of French Polynesia have implemented the following measures from 15 March 2021.

 - Application of strict rules in restaurants and bars.
 Patrons must be seated, maintain a minimum distance of 1 metre between each table, and wearing a mask is mandatory for everyone when moving around the establishment.